davidgatti/How-to-Understand-Streams-in-NodeJS/6_practical_conversion/README.md

 In this folder, you'll find the end result of what we learned in this article.
 Here you'll find two main files:

 - **make_comma_file.js**: This file uses the Chance module to create a txt file of a certain size (around 300KB).
-The file will be filled with the following data: `Name Last Name <email@exampl.ecom>, `.
+The file will be filled with the following data: `Name Last Name <email@example.com>, `.
 We're using our previous knowledge to write some content into a file using streams.
 - **converter.js**: This file is the interesting one.
 We're going to take the file created using `make_comma_file.js`, and create a new one with new content.
-We are going to change the `,` to `;`, so the end result will look like this: `Name Last Name <email@exampl.ecom>; `.
+We are going to change the `,` to `;`, so the end result will look like this: `Name Last Name <email@example.com>; `.

 # The better approach